nikglavin/react-testing-fundamentals/README.md

 We can make good tests run fast but we can't make fast tests be good.

+## Testing React Components

+When you test React components, it is good to think about it from an outsider’s perspective, is this detail important, or is it only an internal concern?
+Can the effect of this internal detail be described using only the component’s public API?

+Elements that contribute to a components contract:

+- What it renders (which may be nothing)
+- Conditional Props
+- State / updating state
+- Test user events
+- Test the response to those events
+- Make sure the right things render at the right time
+- Component behavior when the user interacts with it (via clicking, dragging, keyboard input, etc)
+- What the component does when you call methods on its instance (public ref interface)
+- Side effects that occur as part of the component life cycle (componentDidMount, componentWillUnmount, etc)

 ## Types of testing

 A strong test suite is made up of multiple layers.
 Each layer should be able to be executed independently and deliver useful feedback when failure occurs.